ashiqaj/ashiqaj/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm MOHAMMED ASHIQ J

 Welcome to my GitHub profile!
-I'm a passionate web developer focused on creating intuitive and optimized front-end experiences.
+I'm a passionate Software & web developer focused on creating intuitive and optimized front-end experiences.

 ## 🚀 About Me
 - 🔭 I’m currently working on **Online Book Store Frontend**